reshmighosh/reshmighosh.github.io/index.md

 ### &emsp;&emsp; ABOUT  &emsp; [ACADEMICS](./Academics.md) &emsp; [PROJECTS](./projects) &emsp;

 I'm Reshmi, a Ph.D.
 Applied Scientist at Microsoft's highly coveted AI rotational program.
-I recently completed a project with Microsoft Office to improve upon a intelligent commanding feature, wherein I developed novel loss functions for a large Transformer model in production to improve user experience.
+I recently completed a project with Microsoft Office to improve upon a intelligent commanding feature, wherein I developed novel loss functions for a Transformer based model in production to improve user experience.

 Prior to joining Microsoft, I graduated with a Ph.D. from Carnegie Mellon University in 2021.
 I have always been passionate about machine learning, deep learning, economics, climate change, and renewable energy.
 I have 5+ years of working with data-driven techniques in python to discover underlying patterns in large datasets.
 I love leveraging data science techniques to derive key actionable insights about business and societal problems, and translating these insights into business strategies.